-Manager Mauricio Pochettino made six changes for the fifth round clash at the Stadium of Light, with Craig Gardner's goal five minutes after the break sending the League Cup finalists through.
+Manager Mauricio Pochettino made six changes for the last-16 clash at the Stadium of Light, with Craig Gardner's goal five minutes after the break sending the League Cup finalists through.

 Southampton goalkeeper Artur Boruc and defender Jose Fonte did not see any action, while Jay Rodriguez and Morgan Schneiderlin were only used as second-half substitutes.

 The damage had been done by then, as Southampton could not find an equaliser, with Rickie Lambert guilty of shooting over from point-blank range in the latter stages.

 Despite the defeat, Perez believes it was the right decision to rest players as they seek to improve on their Premier League position of eighth.